 This is one of the foundations of your entire business continuity plan.
 It should start by describing the essential parts of your business that you identified in the previous step.
-The individuals that have been put in charge should be mentioned clearly here.
+Clearly mention the individuals in charge here.

 It’s a good idea to have backups as well.
 This is the meat and potatoes of all planning that you’ve done.
 Everything needs to be covered here.
 This includes how you’re going to reallocate staff to keep things moving and what plans you have for using other sectors to keep the essential parts of your business up and running.

-Any changes that you need to make with delivery models and business reporting needs to be detailed here.
+Any changes that you need to make with delivery models and business reporting are detailed here.
 An important part of any action plan lists contact information should you need to contract services including staffing and equipment.